statgen/ansible-bravo-deploy/readme.md

 When absent, the generated application config will set `DISABLE_LOGIN` to `true`.

 ## Run deployment
-Prior to running ansible, an ssh config and inventory needs to be built.
+Prior to running ansible, an ssh config and inventory needs to be written.
 The `make_ansible_support_files.sh` script creates these.
 The script is meant to be run from the directory in which it's located.
+By default it reads the terraform cloud project 'bravo-staging'.
+To get the production configs, `export WORKSPACE_NAME=bravo-production` before running the script.

 The following sub-sections provide the commands for different deployment situations.

 ### Full deployment including download & data loading
+Data will be downloaded from s3 and processes to load data into mongodb will be run.
 Need to provide three variables `data_bucket` and `load_data` `do_download`.
 Data download, unpacking, and loading can take a long time and should only need to be done once.